It's All About Connection

 We believe students thrive when they form relationships that make them feel connected — to each other, to the campus community and to the world around them.
-With its focus on the reasoning to help businesses, nonprofits and governments make better decisions, the study of economics brings this belief to life.
+With its emphasis on intercultural understanding and community-engaged learning, CRES brings this belief to life.

-From small classes and student organizations to opportunities for internships, majoring in economics at TCU allows you to develop relationships with professors, discover the world and establish a strong academic and professional support network.
+From small classes and student organizations to opportunities for internships and study abroad, studying CRES at TCU allows you to develop relationships with professors, discover the world and establish a strong academic and professional support network.